 NLM Visitors Center and Tours

 The NLM Visitor Center, located in the lobby of the Lister Hill Center (NIH Building 38A), is open weekdays except Federal holidays, 9:00 a.m.-4:00 p.m.
-It offers an excellent orientation to the National Library of Medicine through tours, print materials and interactive computer displays.
+It offers an excellent orientation to the National Library of Medicine through interactive computer displays and print materials.

-For more information about the daily 1:30 tour, or to schedule a special group tour at other times, please contact Melanie Modlin, Deputy Director, NLM Office of Communications and Public Liaison at 301.496.7771 or email@example.com.
-Please call ahead also, if you'd like us to show the NLM video in Chinese, Japanese, Korean, Russian or Spanish.
+To book a 1:30 tour or to request a special group tour at other times, please complete the tour request form.
+For more information about tours, please contact Melanie Modlin, Deputy Director, NLM Office of Communications and Public Liaison, at 301.496.7771 or email@example.com.
+Please call ahead also if you'd like to see the NLM video in Chinese, Japanese, Korean, Russian or Spanish.